-TiVo Inc. said it may be entitled to billions of dollars in damages should it win its patent- infringement lawsuit against Google Inc. (GOOG)’s Motorola Mobility unit over digital-video recording technology.
+TiVo Inc. said it may be entitled to billions of dollars in damages should it win its patent- infringement lawsuit against Google Inc. (GOOG:US)’s Motorola Mobility unit over digital-video recording technology.

 “Motorola’s massive production of infringing DVRs dwarfs the numbers of accused products at issue in TiVo’s previous cases,” TiVo said in a filing yesterday in federal court in Marshall, Texas.
 “TiVo’s damages claim is likely to run into the billions of dollars.”